HusineRzaKhan/Library_Management_System/README.md

 # Detail of the Project
 ---------------------------

-# COMSATS Library Management System
+# Library Management System

-A comprehensive Flutter-based library management application designed for COMSATS University, enabling efficient book management, borrowing, and administrative operations.
+A comprehensive Flutter-based library management application designed for University, enabling efficient book management, borrowing, and administrative operations.

 ## 📱 Overview

-COMSATS Library is a full-featured mobile application built with Flutter that streamlines library operations for both students and administrators.
+Library is a full-featured mobile application built with Flutter that streamlines library operations for both students and administrators.
 The app provides a seamless experience for book searching, borrowing, request management, and administrative tasks.

 ## ✨ Features